dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 !!!
 Summary "Overview"
-    In this module you will set up container-native storage (CNS) in your OpenShift environment.
-You will use this to dynamically provision storage to be available to workloads in OpenShift.
-It is provided by GlusterFS running in containers.
+    In this module you will set up Container-Native Storage (CNS) in your OpenShift environment.
+You will use this in later modules to dynamically provision storage to be available to workloads in OpenShift.
+    CNS is GlusterFS running in containers, orchestrated by OpenShift via a REST API.
 GlusterFS in turn is backed by local storage available to the OpenShift nodes.
+    This module has no pre-requisites.

-    All of the following tasks are carried out as the ec2-user from the master node.
-For Copy & Paste convenience we will omit the shell prompt unless necessary.
+All of the following tasks are carried out as the `ec2-user` from the master node.
+For copy&paste convenience we will omit the shell prompt unless necessary.

 &#8680; Make sure you are logged on as the `ec2-user` to the master node:

-    [ec2-user@master ~]$ hostname -f
+    hostname -f

+As the output indicates, you should be on the master node:

     master.lab

 &#8680; First ensure you have the correct openshift-ansible version installed on the system.

     yum list installed openshift-ansible

-A version higher than 3.6.173.0.5-3 is required to utilize the **OpenShift Advanced Installer** to deploy CNS.
+A version higher than or equals to `3.6.173.0.5-3` is required to utilize the **OpenShift Advanced Installer** to deploy CNS.

 ~~~~
 Installed Packages